Can I Claim an Education Credit for My Child Attending College?

 Qualified Education Expenses

-Qualified expenses include tuition and fees required for enrollment or attendance at an eligible educational institution.
-Expenses that do not qualify include:
+Qualified expenses include tuition and certain related expenses required for enrollment or attendance at an eligible educational institution.

 - Room and board